heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/PRESENTATION.md

 More details for this section in the [course material][course-material].
 You can find other resources and alternatives as well.

-## IntelliJ IDEA
+### IntelliJ IDEA

 - IDE for (Java) software development
 - Developed by JetBrains
 - Works on Windows, macOS, Linux
+- Quite a standard in the industry

 ![bg right w:60%](https://resources.jetbrains.com/storage/products/company/brand/logos/IntelliJ_IDEA_icon.svg)

 ### Community Edition and Ultimate Edition

 - Community (free) and Ultimate (paid)
-- Free student license available
+- Free student license available - you can get it!
+- The Community Edition is sufficient for this course

 ![bg right contain](./images/intellij-community-and-ultimate-edition.png)